Decade in Review: What the smartphone has wrought

 Feed me

-The endless scroll on Facebook, Instagram, Twitter and other social media apps now consumes 34 minutes of every U.S. adult’s day, according to Nielsen.
+The endless scroll on Facebook, Instagram, Twitter (TWTR.N) and other social media apps now consumes 34 minutes of every U.S. adult’s day, according to Nielsen.
 Fewer people are sitting on the sofa to watch live TV at set times, and advertisers are following.
 Mobile ad spending surpassed TV for the first time in 2018 in terms of percentage share of the U.S. market, according to research firm eMarketer.
 We can also thank the smartphone for Instagram influencers, “sextortion,” and fake news.

 Smile for the (smartphone) camera